 So, when planning a team building session, you need to know the games will be good.
 Here are some proven hits (from extensive personal experience) that both teach teamwork and make teams jell.

 Most of the games you’ll find on the net are either short or don’t exactly accomplish the goal of team building.
-Their purpose is to warm up people for the main game, get them excited, set the mood, or simply break the ice if people don’t know each other.
+Their purpose is to warm up people for the main game, get them excited, set the mood, and break the ice if people don’t know each other.

 Each game needs to have a facilitator that’ll explain the rules and guide the group.
 A warm-up game shouldn’t last longer than 10-15 minutes.

-Note: you can make a session using several quick games but the session won’t be good.
+Note: you can make a session using several quick games but the session won’t be useful.

 Game #1: Two Truths and a Lie